 What financial terms should be included in a settlement deed?

-The settlement deed should contain a clear breakdown of the amount the party will be compensated with as well as any other additional payments which have been agreed on.
-The deed should also clearly stipulate the payment terms of the payment if applicable.
+The settlement deed should clearly outline the compensation amount and any additional agreed payments.
+The deed should also specify the payment schedule, if applicable.

-The deed may also include a clause stating that when constructing this deed, the employer will not deviate from the pre-determined wording of the reference which has been agreed on as part of the settlement deal.
+The deed might also contain a clause ensuring that, in drafting this deed, the employer will adhere to the pre-agreed wording of the reference established as part of the settlement terms.

 What other remediation terms are possible within a settlement deed?

-A settlement deed may also usually include a non-disclosure or confidentiality clause, stating that the parties will keep the terms of the agreed clauses, the financial compensation amount, and the relevant circumstances leading to the deed confidential.
+A settlement deed may also include a non-disclosure agreement, mandating that the parties keep the terms of the agreement, the compensation amount, and the relevant circumstances leading to the deed confidential.

-Additionally, it may be desirable to include clauses restricting any negative, defamatory or derogatory comments about the respective parties as they proceed to sever their contractual arrangement.
+Furthermore, it might be prudent to include clauses prohibiting any negative, defamatory, or derogatory remarks about the respective parties as they conclude their contractual relationship.

-Settlement deeds have proven to serve as a valuable tool in the corporate and commercial world, ensuring that party contractual disputes are settled as non-contentiously as possible without the need for formal legal action, often even before they are brought to the court.
+Settlement deeds have demonstrated their worth as a significant instrument in the corporate and commercial spheres, ensuring that contractual disputes between parties are resolved as amicably as possible without resorting to formal legal action, often before any court involvement.